With urbanization enveloping India, the growth of commercial real estate projects is bound to be dogged by higher energy demands, sooner than later.

 The rating systems such as Indian Green Building Council (IGBC), and Green Rating for Integrated Habitat Assessment (GRIHA) are there to evaluate the energy efficiency of buildings, and these organizations are doing a great job of promoting environment-friendly practices in the country.

 However, the primary reason behind low traction in building Eco-friendly buildings is that developers do not yet see any monetary gain from building real estate projects as per green compliance norms.

-The additional attribute of having to invest capital in constructing a building as per energy conservation norms does not provide real estate developers the incentive to contribute to the large-scale adoption of energy efficiency in the construction industry.
+The additional attribute of having to invest capital in constructing a building as per energy conservation norms does not provide the incentive to real estate developers in India to contribute to the large-scale adoption of energy efficiency in the construction industry.